-The Company had 7 other assets which were cash and cash equivalents, accrued fee income, derivative assets, employee loans, license assets, deferred tax, and other assets which totaled THB 703 million, a decrease of THB 59 million from the previous year or 8%.
+The Company had 7 other assets which were cash and cash equivalents, accrued fee income, derivative assets, employee loans, right-of-use assets, deferred tax, and other assets which totaled THB 1,178 million, an increase of THB 475 million from the previous year or 68%.
+The main increase was from cash and cash equivalents which increased by THB 275 million.